mrichar1/clipster/README.md

   -c, --clipboard       Query, or write STDIN to, the CLIPBOARD clipboard.
   -d, --daemon          Launch the daemon.
   -s, --select          Launch the clipboard history selection window.
   -o, --output          Output last selection from history.
-(See -n).
+(See -n and -S).
   -i, --ignore          Instruct daemon to ignore next update to clipboard.
   -r [DELETE], --delete [DELETE]
                         Delete from clipboard.
 Deletes matching text, or if no